• Skip to content

 Component Life Cycle Hook

 The life cycle hooks are the methods that angular invokes on directives and components as it creates, changes, and destroys them.
-Using life-cycle hooks we can fine-tune the behaviour of our components during creation, update, and destruction.
+Using life-cycle hooks, we can fine-tune the behavior of our components during creation, update, and destruction.

 1. Component Life Cycle